 5. You hit the person when they are ready to buy – Congratulations!

 HubSpot research shows that email marketing has a 98% rejection rate.

 Social selling, some people call it remote selling, some people call it virtual selling, isn’t new.
-I know people think that social selling is spammy people with connection requests or you hit people with a connection request and then hit people with a pitch or doing live on Facebook tell people how good is your product.
+I know people think that social selling is spammy people with connection requests, or you hit people with a connection request and then hit people with a pitch or doing live on Facebook to tell people how good is your product.
 This is just what you always did, it’s cold calling on a social network.
 This does not create trust, relationships, conversations, or win you deals.

 Your Competitor Is Already Doing This

 Your competitor has empowered their salespeople to use webinars, backed by a world-leading methodology.
 What does that mean?

 It means that your competitor salespeople look Interesting, they are proactively building networks, they are creating and sharing content.
 This content is insightful and educational.
 They don’t look like “just another salesperson”.
 (Note: There is a difference between a network and a contact.
 Contacts don’t remember you, a Network will.
 Just building Contacts on LinkedIn is a waste of time, you need to establish a network, as these people will remember you.
 The difference between a B2B and a B2C sale is that in B2B, the client knows the name of the salesperson).